-We have audited the financial statements 2021 of Building Prospects (hereafter: BP or the Fund), based in The Hague.
+We have audited the financial statements for the year ended 31 December 2022 of Building Prospects (hereinafter: BP or The Fund), based in The Hague.

-In our opinion the accompanying financial statements give a true and fair view of the financial position of BP as at 31 December 2021, and of its result and its cash flows for 2021 in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS).
+In our opinion the accompanying financial statements give a true and fair view of the financial position of BP as at 31 December 2022, and of its result and its cash flows for the year ended 31 December 2022 in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS).